 Require a login password

-Require a login password important step for securing your computer and preventing other people from accessing your files without permission is to require a login password.
+A login password will help secure your computer and prevent people from accessing your files without permission.
 Make sure to create a complex password.

 Encrypt your hard drive

 Protecting your laptop with a password is not enough to prevent an attacker from accessing your files.
-If your laptop is stolen or the attacker has a lot of time, they can remove the hard drive and read the files directly.
+Attackers can remove the hard drive and read the files directly.
 To prevent this and to protect your data from physical attacks, encrypt your laptop’s hard drive.

 Backup your data

 Backing up your data is essential to ensuring you will not lose what you hold dear.
 You can go with either a local backup or a cloud backup.

 Don’t download random things and keep your software up to date.
 Modern browsers such as Chrome and Firefox have auto-update enabled by default.
 You still need to restart them from time to time.
 Turn on auto-update for your operating system and apps to benefit from the latest security patches.

 Additional computer security

 Add a privacy screen.
 Shoulder surfing attacks are more common than you would think.
 Humans are curious by nature and will naturally glance at your screen anywhere.
 Use a privacy screen that limits the viewing angles.